To get into the right mood, we watch a short clip:

 PART 1: introduction.
 You come home after work/ school one day.
 Going home/ coming home was a bit scary, something doesn´t feel right…

 Decide where you are and what time of day it is, BUT DON´T WRITE IT, describe it.
-(That is, don’t write ”it is night in the jungle” instead write ”the darkness is all around me, the trees are mere siluetts, and a distant sound of water falling is all I hear”
+(That is, don’t write ”it is night in the jungle” instead write ”the darkness is all around me, the trees are mere siluetts, and a distant sound of water falling is all I hear”.

 PART 2: the problem.
 By chance you accidentally see someone in the house across from you having some kind of trouble – decide what problem.
 Make sure to describe the FEELINGS AND ACTIONS of the characters…

 - What are you feeling?
 How does that show itself?
 What do you do and how do you do it?

 - The perpetrator – what is she/ he feeling?
 Anger?
 Bitterness?
 How does that show it self?
-What does a angry person do?

 - The victim – what is she/ he feeling?
 Scared?
 Sad?
 In pain?
 How does that show it self?
-What does a angry person do?

 PART 3: the drama.
 What happens then?
 Does the perpetrator see you?
 Do you decide to try to help?
 Does the victim get away?